 By women entering the workforce into this particular industry, implications arose among women as they discovered the joy of working.
 Women began to find themselves appreciating their own skills and further enjoying watching their work contribute to the overall goal.
 In addition, women began to question why they for so long lived under the commandment and control of men.
 Women began steeping out against men and asking for more employment and pay rises.

 factors changed of women working in the military

 There has been a dramatic amount of change in the way women have been involved in the military and the practices they are involved in.
 From women only being seen as the person of the household who stayed at home each day and did the washing, cooked meals, cleaned the house and cared for the children, while the father went out and worked all day to earn for money to provide for the family.
 As years progressed on and women had experienced what it's like to work, they didn't want to leave the workforce and go back to the traditional housewife role.
 Women felt the need to contribute to society and to them that meant work.
 As more and more women started joining the military, they began demanding to do more of the work men were doing and further demanded to be paid like the men.
 All these aspects changed over the years and today we now have women serving in war fighting overseas, handling weapons and working and fighting with men against other military groups.

 advantages and disadvantages

-Advantages of woman working in military:
+Advantages of women working in military:

-- More hands down
+- More recruitment available